hdShang/arxiv-daily/docs/cs-CV/2025-05-30/papers/250600101v2-egoviscvpr-what-changed-and-what-could-have-changed-state-change-cou.md

 ---
 layout: default
-title: EgoVIS@CVPR: What Changed and What Could Have Changed?
-State-Change Counterfactuals for Procedure-Aware Video Representation Learning
+title: "EgoVIS@CVPR: What Changed and What Could Have Changed?
+State-Change Counterfactuals for Procedure-Aware Video Representation Learning"
 ---

 # EgoVIS@CVPR: What Changed and What Could Have Changed?
 State-Change Counterfactuals for Procedure-Aware Video Representation Learning